Take Me Out (song)

 "Take Me Out" is a song by Scottish indie rock band Franz Ferdinand.
 It was released as the second single from their eponymous debut studio album in the United Kingdom on 12 January 2004 and in the United States on 12 April 2004, both through Domino Records.
 It was released as 7-inch vinyl, a CD single, and a DVD single with the music video and a short interview with the band.

 The single reached number three in the UK Singles Chart.
-In the United States, it reached number three on the Modern Rock Tracks chart and number 66 on the Billboard Hot 100.
-It was a number-seven hit on the Canadian Singles Chart and also reached number one on the UK Indie Chart.
-In December 3, 2024, the single was certified 4× platinum by the Recording Industry Association of America.
+In the United States, it reached number three on the Billboard Modern Rock Tracks chart and number 66 on the Billboard Hot 100.
+The single was certified multi-platinum in Canada, New Zealand, Spain, the United Kingdom, and the US.
 The song was voted the best single of 2004 by The Village Voice Pazz & Jop poll, and number one on Australian youth radio network Triple J's Hottest 100 of the same year.
 In July 2009, it was voted number 100 on Triple J's Hottest 100 of All Time.